Holt Field, home of the Tigers and our amazing eight-million dollar Track and Field facility. Photo courtesy of sophomore Trey Walter.

 The fastest time that SLOHS High has had since 2015 for the men’s 100-meter dash was broken last year by transfer student from Mission Prep Wyatt Maulhardt.
 Not only did he break that record, but he broke the men’s 200-meter dash record for SLOHS which was also last set in 2015.

-There’s always room for improvement, and when in doubt, just run faster!
+Don’t let this get to your head, Tigers, there’s always room for improvement, and when in doubt, just run faster!